|Photograph by Rachael Mott

 The reason it is called Candlemas is that this is the day when the Church’s candles are blessed for the year and many people also like to place lighted candles in their windows on Candlemas night.

-Snowdrops are also known as Candlemas Bells, this is because they bloom early on and some before Candlemas Day even – heralding the Spring.
-There are some old superstitions concerning Snowdrops.
+Snowdrops are also known as Candlemas Bells, this is because they bloom early on and some before Candlemas Day even – heralding spring.
+There are some old superstitions concerning snowdrops.
 One is that if someone brings them into the house on Candlemas Day (some say before Candlemas Day) then it is very bad luck.
 However, it has also been thought that these beautiful flowers can purify the home.
 They are also said to be a symbol of hope.

 Although observed by many (and perhaps not so many now as it used to be) sadly it isn’t a public holiday in the United Kingdom .